matta/rfc20/content/posts/please-respect-my-browser-font-size.md

   This is smaller but close to the browser default, so few people notice, but I usually need text to be 25% larger.
 The site then scales body text up by `1.18rem` which gives me a `17.7px` font.
-So, the designer here clearly wanted something larger than default, but inadvertently clobbered my configuration.
+So, the designer here clearly wanted something larger than default, but perhaps inadvertently defeated my desire to have text that was even larger.

 [Facebook](https://www.facebook.com/)
 : For unknown reasons Facebook scales post text with `.9375rem`, reducing